LieberInstitute/LFF_spatial_ERC/README.md

 downloaded through the fetch_data() function from [spatialLIBD website](https://research.libd.org/spatialLIBD/) v1.23.1 or newer.

-Source code is under the MIT License and permanently archived on Zenodo.
-The GitHub repository includes log files with specific software versions used for each analysis
+Source code is under the MIT License and permanently archived on [Zenodo](https://zenodo.org/records/17108408).
+The GitHub repository includes log files with specific software versions used for each analysis.

 ## Funding